 Help from your utility company

 Your local utility company can oftentimes direct you to an agency to apply to for LIHEAP.
 In addition, most energy providers will also offer other programs that are combined with LIHEAP grants.
-The low income, elderly, unemployed, working poor, and disabled can often apply for their own companywide resources that offer direct financial aid.
-Click here for more information.
+The low income, elderly, unemployed, working poor, and disabled can often apply for their own company-wide resources that offer direct financial aid.
+Find more details on energy bill help from companies for more information.